 In general, Matson Logistics' services are not significantly impacted by seasonality factors, with the exception of its freight forwarding service to Alaska which may be affected by winter weather and the seasonal nature of the tourism industry.
-However, Matson's Logistics businesses are being impacted by the global pandemic which has resulted in elevated levels of demand for our Logistics services that is expected to continue during 2022.
+However, the weakening economic conditions in the U.S., relatively high inflation and the impact of higher interest rates on household discretionary income may affect the demand for consumer goods, which could impact Matson's Logistics businesses in 2023.